cherryot02/SQL-Injections/First-Injection.md

 ```
 So before I did the injection, I looked over what information is publicly out in the site just so I can tell any differences after injecting. <br />

-So then first tried the commands on the first link<br />
+So then first tried the commands on the second link from my resources.<br />
 I added a ‘ <br />

 Result: